Riley-Py/UWaterloo-Work/MSE 261/Project Evaluation.md

 	- Project is acceptable when the benefits outweigh the costs
 ## Incremental Analysis
 - Two or more projects of different scales (size of initial investment), have to calculate the incremental values of two competing projects
+	- *Incremental investment* - cash outflow (losing money)
+	- *Incremental return* - cash inflow (making money)
-- Incremental IRR is calculated using incremental investment and return
+- Incremental IRR is calculated using incremental investment and return ()

 #mse261